 Image source: Brad Wofford

 What designers call “letterpress style” can point in either of two visual directions.
-One emulates the slightly embossed effect, or inset, that you sometimes see in classic letterpress typesetting on paper.
+One emulates the slightly embossed effect, or inset, that you sometimes see in classic letterpress typefaces on paper.

 The other points to a design style that combines various type sizes and styles to create a filled shape that becomes a piece of artwork itself, once a popular effect on posters.